mdancho84/mdancho84.github.io/_posts/2020-06-05-timetk-vesion-2-announcement.md

-__I'm EXTACTIC 😃 to announce the release of `timetk` version 2.0.0.__ This is a monumental release that significantly expands the functionality of `timetk` to go WAY BEYOND the original goals of the package.
+__I'm ECSTATIC 😃 to announce the release of `timetk` version 2.0.0.__ This is a monumental release that significantly expands the functionality of `timetk` to go WAY BEYOND the original goals of the package.
 Now, the package is a ___full-featured time series visualization, data wrangling, and preprocessing toolkit.___

 {% include forecasting-software-articles.md %}